RiftValleySoftware/baobab-test-harness/doc/APIREADME.md

     This is a very straigtforward JSON object model.
 Both JSON and XML will contain the same information, and will use the same keys.

+- CSV

+    This is Comma-Separated-Values, and will only be returned in response to a special "God-Mode-Only" command to generate a backup.

 - XSD (XML SCHEMA)

     Each plugin can be queried for its XML data schema.
 The schema will be comprehensive, describing all possible responses from the plugin.
 XSD responses are always "publicly-accessible."
 There are no restrictions on reading them.
 They are read-only resources.